PatrykChrabaszcz/Moon/_posts/2017-07-21-your-filename.md

 We want to be able to:

-- Stack multiple layers on top of each other to form NeuralNetwork
+- Stack multiple layers on top of each other to form a neural network
 - Choose activation function
 - Choose parameter initialization function
 - Choose between Gradient Descent and Stochastic Gradient Descent